Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/docs/proposal.md

 * This plot displays the distribution of hotel bookings across different market segments (market_segment) and their cancellation status (is_canceled).
 * In the plot, the x-axis represents the market segments, and the y-axis represents the count of bookings.
-The hue parameter is used to differentiate between canceled and non-canceled bookings with different colors.
 * The plot is further enhanced by rotating the x-axis labels by 65 degrees and aligning them to the right for better readability, as specified by the set_xticklabels method.
  ![image](https://github.com/Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/assets/143665432/9510e339-512a-4682-a290-88c2b1240126)